dlweerawarne/dlweerawarne.github.io/about.md

 ## Current Research
 Flexible Electronics; design, fabrication, and reliability testing
 Applied Optics; developing optics and optial systems to assist research in flexible elctronics
-Numerical computing; understand undeline physics of various aspects of flexible elctronics
+Numerical computing; understand underline physics of various aspects of flexible elctronics

 ## Education
 PhD in Physics, State University of New York (SUNY) at Binghamton, USA, 2017